 - Consumer Product Safety Commission, for consumer products not regulated by FDA, such as toys, household chemicals, and air fresheners, or, for example, if your product requires child-resistant packaging.
 Examples of products requiring child-resistant packaging include certain nail products and products containing hydrocarbons that can poison children, such as baby oils, body and hair oils, and makeup removers.

 - Department of Agriculture's Animal and Plant Health Safety Inspection Service, for information on countries currently affected by bovine spongiform encephalopathy (BSE), and the National Organic Program, regarding agricultural products labeled as "organic."

-- Department of Commerce's International Trade Administration, Trade Information Center and Bureau of Industry Security for additional information on exports, as well as the U.S. Patent and Trademark Office, which handles patent and trademark registration.
+- Department of Commerce's International Trade Administration, Export Solutions and Bureau of Industry Security for additional information on exports, as well as the U.S. Patent and Trademark Office, which handles patent and trademark registration.

 - Department of Homeland Security, in particular U.S. Customs and Border Protection, regarding importing products into this country and labeling to indicate an imported product's country of origin.
 (For "Made in U.S.A.," contact the Federal Trade Commission).

 - Department of Labor's Occupational Safety and Health Administration, regarding the safety of your employees and the workplace environment.

 - Department of State, for information on doing business internationally.

 - Department of Transportation, about shipping your products safely.